 For your convenience, a Counseling Demo tool is available to tour the entrance/exit counseling information.

-Warning: Touring entrance/exit counseling does not fulfill counseling requirements.
+Warning: Viewing the Counseling Demo above does not fulfill counseling requirements.
 You will be required to sign in to view your federal student loan data available in NSLDS and save proof of counseling completion.
 CSU will be notified electronically upon your successful completion.
+Financial Awareness Counseling also does not fulfill the Entrance Counseling requirements.

 You will need your Federal Student Aid PIN to access your entrance/exit counseling sessions.
 To obtain another copy of your PIN or to request a PIN, visit www.pin.ed.gov.